 3 hours.
-Offered fall.
-Format: online.
 This course considers major topics dealing with the theories of cognition and learning.
 Topics include: the human as a processor of information, memory, schema theory, network models of cognition, meaningful learning, transfer of learning, situated cognition, perceptual control theory, and a biblical view of cognition and learning.

 Curriculum and Instruction Perspectives